uaysk/agentic_collab/mqtt_gateway/README.md

 # MQTT Gateway

-This service acts as a message gateway between different parts of the MQTT network, handling message transformation and routing.
+This service acts as a message gateway between different parts of an MQTT network, handling message transformation and routing.
 It also manages its own MQTT broker.
+Use this if you need a sophistocated gateway between your simulation/backend server and your client/frontend server.

 ## Prerequisites